deiss/digitscanner/README.md

     bin/digitscanner --layers 3 784 50 10 --train 60000 0 2 10 0.1 0 --fnnout fnn_50.txt --mnist mnist_data

 You can also try to see if adding another hidden layer will improve the test result.
 It may take a long time, so you can train it over only 20000 pictures to make the process quicker.
+You could also use the `--threads 2` to enable multithreading on two cores.
 Let's use the last 20000 pictures.
 The neural network available in *fnn/fnn_100.txt* has been created with the following command:

     bin/digitscanner --layers 3 784 100 10 --train 20000 40000 1 10 0.1 0 --fnnout fnn_100.txt --mnist mnist_data